MasterSkepticista/MasterSkepticista.github.io/_portfolio/detr.md

 Parallel Bipartite Matching on Decoders
 ---
 To achieve a high overall $$\text{mAP}$$ score, DETR authors propose computing loss over each decoder output.
-DETR uses a sequential stack of 6 decoders, each emitting bounding-box and classifier predictions for a given number of queries.
+DETR uses a sequential stack of 6 decoders, each emitting bounding-box and classifier predictions for 100 object queries.

 ```python
 # models/detr_base_model.py#L377